Have you ever used the Coppock Curve Indicator in TradeStation and Multicharts?

 This is the Coppock indicator in TradeStation and MultiCharts:

-As you already know this is a lagging indicator, so don’t use it to generate entry or exit signals.
+As you already know this is a lagging indicator, so do not use it to generate entry or exit signals.

 A little tip: we could use a Moving Average of the Coppock Curve to try to anticipate the signal.

 As you can see, with moving average crosses the signal becomes faster, but we do not recommend to use it in this way.

-Also, this is a trend-follower indicator and for this reason, it’s no good to generate entry signal.
+Also, this is a trend-follower indicator and for this reason, it is not good to use it generate entry signals.

 How to use the Coppock Curve

 This indicator works best in higher timeframes, for example, daily or weekly.

-We like to use the Coppock for a multi-market analysis.
+We like to use the Coppock for the analysis of multiple markets.
 You can use it to analyze all Standard & Poor’s sectors.

-If you are a long-term trader, you can use this indicator to analyze your ETFs or stocks portfolio and modify your market exposure.
+If you are a long-term trader, you can use this indicator to analyze your Exchange Traded Funds (ETFs) or Equities (Stocks) portfolio and modify your market exposure.

-On the contrary, if you are an active trader, you can use the Coppock Curve to filter the signals and open a position only in the same direction of the dominant trend.
+On the contrary, if you are an active trader, you can use the Coppock Curve to filter the signals and to open a position in the same direction of the dominant trend.